deytalytics/dataproductpoc-docs/ds-standards.md

 # Data Set Naming & Versioning Standards

 A data product can make available multiple data sets.
-For example, from the output data port, we could make avaiable countries, continents or geography data sets with:- http://<hostname>/REST/<version>/<object>
+For example, from the output data port, if a REST API is built, it could provide countries, continents or geography data sets with:- http://<hostname>/REST/<version>/<object>
 e.g.
 * http://data-products.shell.com/REST/0.1/countries